lidofinance/lido-improvement-proposals/LIPS/lip-37.md

 KDA improvements unlock:

 - **Routine rotation as hygiene.** Periodic hot-key rotation limits the value of any single leaked key and shrinks the window in which an undetected compromise stays useful — a standard operational practice that the governance-gated path makes impractical today.
-- **Owners’ setup** Owners increasingly prefer a multisig (or hard-wallet) over a bare EOA for stronger custody.
+- **Owners’ setup.** Owners increasingly prefer a multisig (or hard-wallet) over a bare EOA for stronger custody.
 - **Future signing-scheme migration.** The signing schemes KDF relies on are not post-quantum safe, and in the future the protocol might need to support such verification.
 Routing all signature verification through KDF means such a migration needs no protocol change, only a KDF upgrade itself.

 ### Hot-key operational risk for Oracle and Council operators